MicrosoftLearning/mslearn-postgresql/Instructions/Labs/08-exercise-understand-locking.md

     )
     TABLESPACE pg_default;

-    ALTER TABLE production.workorder
-        OWNER to pgAdmin;
+    ALTER TABLE production.workorder OWNER to pgAdmin;
     ```

 1. Next, use the `COPY` command to load data from CSV files into the table you created above.
 Start by running the following command to populate the `production.workorder` table:

     ```sql
-    \COPY listings FROM 'mslearn-postgresql/Allfiles/Labs/08/Lab8_workorder.csv' CSV HEADER
+    \COPY production.workorder FROM 'mslearn-postgresql/Allfiles/Labs/08/Lab8_workorder.csv' CSV HEADER
     ```

-    The command output should be `COPY 50`, indicating that 50 rows were written into the table from the CSV file.
+    The command output should be `COPY 72591`, indicating that 72591 rows were written into the table from the CSV file.

+1. Close the Cloud Shell pane once the data has loaded

 ### Connect to the database with Azure Data Studio